 The purpose of the HOME Program is to expand the supply of decent, safe, and affordable housing for extremely low-, very low- and low-income households and to alleviate the problems of excessive rent burdens, barriers to homeownership, and deteriorating housing stock.
-HOME strives to meet both the short-term goal of increasing the supply and the availability of affordable housing and the long-term goal of building partnerships between state and local governments and private and nonprofit organizations to strengthen their capacity to meet the diverse affordable housing needs DRAFT 2023 State of Texas Low Income Housing Plan and Annual Report 99 of lower income Texans.
+HOME strives to meet both the short-term goal of increasing the supply and the availability of affordable housing and the long-term goal of building partnerships between state and local governments and private and nonprofit organizations to strengthen their capacity to meet the diverse affordable housing needs of lower income Texans.
 To achieve this purpose, HOME provides loans and grants through units of general local government, public housing authorities, CHDOs, nonprofit organizations and other qualified entities to provide assistance to eligible households.
-Some annual HOME funds awarded by HUD are set aside for specific activities under the Department's One Year Action Plan; those funds not in such set-asides are made available on a regional basis utilizing the Regional Allocation Formula (RAF).
+Some annual HOME funds awarded by HUD are set aside for specific activities under the Department's One Year Action Plan; those funds not in such setasides are made available on a regional basis utilizing the Regional Allocation Formula (RAF).
 The HOME RAF can be found in the TDHCA Allocation Plan section of this Action Plan chapter.
-TDHCA also periodically releases deobligated and program income funds for programmatic activity that is not subject to the RAF.
+TDHCA also periodically releases deobligated and program income funds for

 TDHCA provides technical assistance to all recipients of the HOME Program to ensure that participants meet and follow state implementation guidelines and federal regulations.

 According to Tex.
-Gov't Code §2306.111, in administering HOME funds, the Department shall expend 95% of these funds for the benefit of non-participating small cities and rural areas that do not qualify to receive funds under the Act directly from HUD.
+Gov't Code §2306.111, in administering HOME funds, the Department shall expend 95% of these funds for the benefit of nonparticipating small cities and rural areas that do not qualify to receive funds under the Act directly from HUD.
 This directs HOME funds into rural Texas.
 As established in Tex.
 Gov't Code §2306.111(c) and subject to the submission of qualified applications, 5% of the annual HOME allocation and 5% of program income shall be allocated for applications serving persons with disabilities living in any part of the state (called the Persons with Disabilities (PWD) Set-Aside).
 Federal regulations require a minimum of 15% of the annual HOME allocation be reserved for Community Housing Development Organizations (CHDOs).
 CHDO set-aside projects are owned, developed, or sponsored by the CHDO and result in the development of multifamily rental units or units for single-family homeownership.
 In energy efficiency efforts, HOME requires awardees to adhere to the Department's energy efficiency rules.